Azure-Samples/azure-video-indexer-samples/ARM-Samples/Create-Video-Analyzer/README.md

 ## Prerequisites

-* An Azure Media Service (AMS) account.
+* An Azure Video Analyzer for Media (AMS) account.
 You can get one for free through the [Create AMS Account](https://docs.microsoft.com/en-us/azure/media-services/latest/account-create-how-to).

 ## Deploy the sample